How to Use Ganbare, Ganbatte, Ganbarimasu in Japanese: Give It Your Best!

 “Ganbarimasu” wa jibun yori ue no hito

-“Ganbarimasu” is used when people that are above me,
+“Ganbarimasu” is used when people who are above me,

 例えば、上司や先輩の人が頑張ってねと